Llyn Llech Owain

 Insect life includes peacock, painted lady and orange tip butterflies, many dragonflies and damselflies.

-Legend has it that historic serviceman Owain Lawgoch (known as Owain The Red Hand in the the Hundred Years' War) was entrusted to look after Mynydd Mawr, a well on the mountain.
+Legend has it that historic serviceman Owain Lawgoch (known as Owain The Red Hand in The Hundred Years' War) was entrusted to look after Mynydd Mawr, a well on the mountain.

 Every day, after withdrawing enough water for he and his horse, Owain was always very careful to replace the stone slab which held back the water.